-The Mosman Local Studies Collection is located in the Mosman Room in Barry O’Keefe Library.
+The Mosman Local Studies Collection is located in the Mosman Room, Barry O’Keefe Library.
 The collection comprises current and retrospective material on the people, places and events that make Mosman unique.
-Topics covered include indigenous history, the natural environment, social history, the built environment and current issues.
+Topics covered include indigenous history, social history, the natural environment, the built environment and current issues.

-A wide range of formats are kept such as books, original documents, newspapers, manuscripts, serials, maps, plans, photographs, art works, ephemera, ceramics, textiles, audio and CD-ROM resources.
+A wide range of formats include books, newspapers, manuscripts, maps, plans, photographs, art works, ephemera, ceramics, textiles and audio visual materials.

-The Mosman Local Studies Collection is available during library hours.
-It is not necessary to be a member of the Library to consult the collection.
-Staff is available to assist with enquiries; however it is advisable to make an appointment with the Local Studies Librarian if the enquiry is complex.
+The Mosman Local Studies Collection is available for use during library hours.
+It is not necessary to be a member of the Library to use the collection and staff is available to assist with enquiries.
+However, it is advisable to make an appointment with the Local Studies Librarian if the enquiry is complex.

 Personal narratives and photographs sharing living memories of Mosman’s past.

-Listen to extracts from interviews with locals which have been collected over decades and which now form the valuable Mosman Oral History Collection.
+Listen to extracts from interviews held in the Mosman Oral History Collection.

 What’s a story without pictures?
-Mosman Faces is a visual story of Mosman through filmed interviews complemented by scanned images of materials from Mosman’s Local Studies Collection.
+Mosman Faces is a visual story of Mosman through filmed interviews complemented by images from the Mosman Local Studies Collection.

-Find local photographs, documents, newspapers, council minutes, maps, subdivision plans, oral histories, realia, ephemera, textiles and ceramics.
-Digitising the collection is ongoing and new items are always being added to Trace: Mosman Library Service Digital Archive.
+A digital archive of photographs, documents, newspapers, council minutes, maps, subdivision plans, oral histories, realia, ephemera, textiles and ceramics.
+Digitising the historic collection is ongoing and new items continue to be added to Trace: Mosman Library Service Digital Archive.

 Mosman population and demographics.